-Your bike has quite a few moving metal parts that are vulnerable to dirt and moisture.
-To keep your bike happy and functioning well, these parts should be lubricated regularly.
+Your bike has quite a few moving metal parts that are vulnerable to dirt and moisture and should be lubricated regularly to keep your bike happy and is in good working condition.

-Pivot points on the brakes and derailleurs are good examples of the types of places you should target because they are vulnerable to attracting dirt and grit due to their placement on your bike.
-You can spot many of these places just by watching your bike in action and seeing where metal parts move against and around each other.
+Pivot points on the brakes and derailleurs are good examples of places you should target because they are vulnerable to attracting dirt and grit due to their placement on your bike.
+You can spot many of these places by watching your bike in action and seeing where metal parts move against and around each other.

 For instance, think about your brakes.
-On most road bikes, they are mounted on a bolt on the frame above your wheel.
+Most road bikes are mounted on a bolt on the frame above your wheel.
 Then, when you squeeze the lever, the brake pivots around this bolt as it contracts.
-It’s these places where you want to apply a couple drops of oil.
+These places where you want to apply a couple of drops of oil.

 3. Inspect your brake pads.

-Check your brakes on your bike to see that the pads are clean and aligned properly.
+Check your brakes on your bike to see that the pads are clean and aligned correctly.

 A quick check of your brake pads will often reveal potential problems that are easy to fix.
 You want to check:

-• Are your brake pads properly aligned?
+• Are your brake pads adequately aligned?
 Brake pads are the little rubber things that clamp down on your rims to slow you when you squeeze the brake levers.
-Make sure they are hitting the rims evenly, and aren’t either rubbing the tire or missing your rim partially or completely.
+Make sure they are hitting the rims evenly and aren’t either rubbing the tire or missing your rim partially or entirely.

-• Are the brake pads toed-in?
+• Are the brake pads toed in?
 The bike brake pads should also be “toed-in,” which means the leading edge of the pads should touch the bike rim first when you lightly apply the brakes.
-The pads squish a little, and when you squeeze down hard, you should get full contact to the rim.
-This helps prevent squeaking
+The pads squish a little, and you should get complete contact to the rim when you squeeze down hard – This helps prevent squeaking.

-This is one of the simplest things you can do that will have the greatest effect.
-And surprisingly, most people overlook this both on their bike and car.
+Checking the tire pressure is one of the simplest things you can do to have the best results.
+And surprisingly, most people overlook this both on their bikes and car.
 Paying attention to keeping the proper level of air pressure in your tires accomplishes many things, including:

 • Makes pedaling easier